patrickpei/vu/cs3250/lectures/lecture-01-20-17.md

     - "linear" for a graph
 - Edges wrt tree
     - tree edges
-        -
+        - edges visited while performing DFS
     - back edges
         - ancestors & descendants
     - cross edges
 - No cross edges wrt dfs tree

 ## BFS trees
 - no edges that are back edges which are tree edges

 ## Digraph
 - Cross edges in DFS tree (of digraph)